marcowilka/py-standings/README.md

-# Project Title
+# Standings

-Python library to calculate tables for football and handball
+Python library to calculate standings for football and handball

 ## Getting Started

-pip install tablecalculation
+pip install standings

-Alternatively: copy the tablecalculation package to your project.
+Alternatively: copy the standings package to your project.

 ### Prerequisites